robboz4/GutterCam2/README.md

 for all their excellent tutorials and code examples.

 I have also posted the 3d files I created to make the GutterCam2.
 The camera case is WIP, but does work.
 You just need to add or design a fixing mechanism to attach  the GutterCam2 to a pole you might use.
 I used duct tape for the test!
 My friend has an elegant threaded attachment.
+See the Pole fix pictures in the image folder.

 I also added a USB charger for the 18650 battery I used to power the it.
 Here's an example from Amazon: